-Simon Murray, Yeung Kit Shing, Jackson and Haider Hatam Tyebjee Barma have served the Board as independent nonexecutive directors of the Company for more than nine years and Mr. Ng's tenure of office with the Company has exceeded nine years.
-Notwithstanding their long term services, in view of their extensive business experience and not being connected with any director or substantial shareholder of the Company, the Board is of the opinion that they continue to bring independent and objective perspectives to the Company's affairs.
+Simon Murray, Yeung Kit Shing, Jackson and Haider Hatam Tyebjee Barma have served the Board as Independent Non-executive Directors for more than nine years and the tenure of office of Ng Tak Wai, Frederick has exceeded nine years.
+Notwithstanding their long term service, in view of their extensive business experience and not being connected with any Director or substantial shareholder of the Company, the Board is of the opinion that they continue to bring independent and objective perspectives to the Company's affairs.

-The Company has received written confirmation from all independent non-executive directors regarding their independence as required under Rule 3.13 of the Listing Rules.
-The Company considers all the independent non-executive directors to be independent.
+The Company has received written confirmation from all Independent Non-executive Directors regarding their independence with reference to the criteria as set out in Rule 3.13 of the Listing Rules.
+The Company considers all the Independent Non-executive Directors to be independent.